Table of Contents

 Since ethanol is extremely flammable, this method should be performed with extreme caution.
 The temperature needs to be carefully controlled during the entire process, but especially during evaporation.
 Advanced machines will be able to control this easily, but people who try this method at home should be careful.

 Which method is “better” depends on your budget and desired product.
 If you’re willing to invest in large-scale production, the CO2 method is preferable.
-If this is a business opportunity, it would be much better to invest in a good machine which will pay for itself in due time.
+If this is a business opportunity, it would be much better to invest in a good machine that will pay for itself in due time.

 On the other hand, if you’re looking for a small-scale project and something you can do in the comfort of your own home, ethanol extraction would be a better choice.
 It’s a safe option that doesn’t require much investment, but it wouldn’t be suitable for a business opportunity.